-The intermediate, sorted outputs are always stored in a simple (key-len, key, value-len, value) format.
+The intermediate, sorted outputs are always stored in files of SequenceFile format.
 Applications can control if, and how, the intermediate outputs are to be compressed and the CompressionCodec to be used via the JobConf.

 6.1.1.1.
 How Many Maps?